Automated tuning for the parameters of linear solvers

 \section{Conclusions}

 The use of advanced iterative methods for solving systems of linear algebraic equations suffers lots of difficulties due to a large number of tuning parameters affecting the corresponding methods productivity.
-The present paper proposes an automated parameters tuning algorithm capable for optimizing the iterative method parameters to the specific linear system of interest.
+The present paper proposes an automated parameter tuning algorithm capable of optimizing the iterative method parameters for the specific linear system of interest.
 The algorithm is based on the evolution strategy with the hybrid random mutation operator, involving the pre-trained neural network.
-The algorithm combines two distinct properties: the adaptivity, realized by the evolution strategy, and the a~priori knowledge, introduced by the neural network.
-The neural network usage scenario does not require accurate predictions for the solution times with a specific linear system and hardware platform, only limiting with some relative values.
+The algorithm combines two distinct properties: adaptivity, realized by the evolution strategy, and a~priori knowledge, introduced by the neural network.
+The neural network usage scenario does not require accurate predictions for the solution times with a specific linear system and hardware platform but only some relative values.
 This aspect greatly simplifies the neural network training process and allows for reusing the pre-trained ones with various linear systems.

 The paper provides a detailed formulation of the proposed optimization algorithm and the neural network architecture.
 Several methodological aspects of training the neural network accounting for the specific problem of interest are discussed.
 A series of numerical experiments is performed to indicate the influence of hybrid evolution strategy control parameters on the optimization results and the required calculation time.
 These tests demonstrate the potential of SLAE solution acceleration with the proposed evolution strategy at the cost of about 100~trial solutions.
-The use of the hybrid mutation operator with the neural network filtering allows for further improvement of optimization quality, a decrease in variation across the repeated launches, and a reduction in the optimization algorithm execution time.
+The use of the hybrid mutation operator with the neural network filtering allows for further improvement of the optimization results, a decrease in variation across the repeated launches, and a reduction in the optimization algorithm execution time.